dice-group/theses/index.md

 3. explicit formulation of the target setting,
 4. description of the tasks that have to be carried out in order to reach the goal,
 5. including a related schedule as well as
-6. a setting up of a provisional structure of a written elaboaration.
+6. a setting up of a provisional structure of a written elaboration.

 Source: [Examination Regulations for the master’s degree course Computer Science of the Faculty for Electrical Engineering, Computer Engineering and Mathematics at the University of Paderborn, Edition 44.17 of June 16th 2017](https://cs.uni-paderborn.de/fileadmin/informatik/Studium/Formalitaeten/Ordnungen/PO_Informatik_Englisch.pdf#page=14)